Advanced Vocab Words - Set 8 Flashcards

 111

-# Which vocabulary word means the following? adj. brief ## Footnote *Hint: starts with "s"*
+# Name the vocab term: adj. brief ## Footnote *Hint: starts with "s"*

 succinct ## Footnote synonyms: blunt, compact, brief, concise, terse Her _succinct_ explanation clarified the complex topic.